 No added sugar: While there could be naturally occurring sugar in food, this phrase means that no additional sugar was added to the recipe.

-Gluten-free: Gluten-free foods don’t contain wheat, barely, or rye.
+Gluten-free: Gluten-free foods don’t contain wheat, barley, or rye.
 Gluten is harmful to those with celiac disease, so read the packaging and double-check the ingredients list if you’re avoiding it.

 Dairy-free: This means that a food item consists of no dairy, including milk, eggs, yogurt, butter, and cheese.
 If your child is lactose-intolerant, look for this kind of baby food.